oasis-open/openc2-jadn-software/metaschema-jadn.md

 ## Questions
 * **Does Metaschema validate itself?**  It appears that information models can be created for application domains, but has an information model that validates a Metaschema been created?, Is it possible to create one?
+A JADN schema is a data object that can be serialized like any other, and can validate itself.
 * **Is it technically possible to merge Metaschema and JADN?** JADN is organized around 'logical values', format-independent application variables.
 It's unclear whether logical values can be defined for markup text, for example a `table` variable that captures everything of interest about tables and can be serialized in